FilippoVajana/pytorch-SuperResolution/README.md

 ## Usage

-Since the documentation is a *WIP* I suggest taking a look at these files to figure out how to use my code:
+Since the documentation is a *WIP* I suggest taking a look at the following files to figure out how to use my code:

 1. `init_data.py`: starting from source data it performs some preprocessing (eg. RGB-to-GreyScale) and organizes examples and labels into a folder hierarchy.